The two longest Chicago games

 Chiquita banana with Chiquita banana sticker

-Nowadays, every advertises some product on a t-shirt or a hat.
+Nowadays, every advertises some product on a T-shirt or a hat.
 When I was a boy, corporations would give away free things with their name on them.
 We never bought anything that was made expressly to advertise a product.
-Sure some products came with a label such as Levi’s, Louisville Slugger, Converse Chuck Taylor, but no one sold a product that was principally an advertisement.
-If I wore someone’s trademark, I got it for free.
+Sure, some products came with a label such as Levi’s, Louisville Slugger, Converse Chuck Taylor, but no one sold a product that was principally an advertisement.
+If I wore someone’s trademark, I would get it for free.
 I still remember going to the Chicago White Sox Games for those promotional games when they gave aways baseball bats, hats, or helmets.
 I proudly wore my White Sox helmet for years.
 And I didn’t even have to buy it!

 And this exploitation of consumers will continue until there is no more profit to be made.
 Or consumers wise up.